knasim/Behavioral-Cloning/README.md

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to handle these driving behaviors.
 Then I repeated this process on by recording 3 laps in the reverse direction.

-To augment the data sat, I also flipped images and angles thinking that this would help with turn bias.
+To augment the data set I used Data Augmentation which not only helps the model generalize better but also expands the training set.
+Using this technique I flipped images and angles thinking that this would help with turn bias.
 For example, here is an image that has then been flipped using the OpenCV 2 library.
+By doing so you can flip and invert the steering angle clockwise and counter-clockwise allowing the car to drive better.

 ![alt text](https://github.com/knasim/Behavioral-Cloning/blob/master/images/2018_03_04_22_37_09_528.jpg)
 ![alt text](https://github.com/knasim/Behavioral-Cloning/blob/master/images/2018_03_04_22_37_09_529.jpg)